Indian farmers march to seek better prices for produce

-NEW DELHI (AP) — Thousands of farmers, workers and agricultural laborers have marched through New Delhi streets demanding better wages, more jobs, higher prices for their produce and an end to privatization of state-run companies.
+NEW DELHI (AP) — Thousands of farmers, workers and agricultural laborers marched Wednesday to India’s Parliament demanding better wages, more jobs, higher prices for their produce and an end to privatization of state-run companies.

-Waving red communist flags and banners, the protesters ended their rally near India’s Parliament, blaming the government for the agriculture sector’s hardships caused by years of declining earnings.
+Waving red communist flags and banners, the protesters blamed the Hindu nationalist government for hardships caused by years of declining earnings in the agriculture sector.
+The farmers want the government to ensure they earn at least one and a half times their costs in producing their crops.

-Wednesday’s march was organized by the opposition Communist Party of India (Marxist).
+The march was organized by the opposition Communist Party of India (Marxist).

-Rain-dependent agriculture employs more than half of India’s 1.3 billion people, but shrinking earnings means it now only adds 15 percent to India’s economy.
-The bulk of Indian farmers are poor.
+Vijoo Krishnan, joint secretary of the All India Farmers’ Group, said Prime Minister Narendra Modi’s government came to power after making many promises, but had betrayed the people.

 Most Read Business Stories